SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 System.out.println("Trapezoid area = " + area);
 ```

-If we start the program and enter values for the sides: 3, 4 and 5, we will obtain the following result:
+If we start the program and enter values for sides: 3, 4, and 5, we will obtain the following result:
 ```
 3
 4